 The vast majority of Americans assume that the best way to care for our elderly is to place them in a nursing home or other skilled care facility.
-But did you know there are many reasons why allowing seniors to recover at home?
+But did you know there are many reasons why allowing seniors to recover at home is better?
 In this article, we’ll explain the differences between home health care and nursing home care.

 It’s a fact that most seniors will recover much faster if allowed to stay in their homes when possible.
 Whether it’s a recent surgery or even psychological trauma, being in the home with unlimited access to loved ones offers the senior family member the best chance for a full recovery.
 Since nursing homes often have rigid schedules and routines, being at home also allows for much more flexibility for both the senior and the caregiver.
 This translates to less stress for everyone!
 After all, nobody wants to be told when they can visit or how many visitors they can have.

 It goes without saying that providing care in the home is far less expensive than paying full-time room and board at a nursing facility or assisted living center.
 Nowadays, there are many wonderful options for home health care that allows your senior loved one to receive excellent care only when they need it.
 In these cases, there is usually a family member who is helping with the daily chores and tasks, while the home health care nurse can help administer medicines, give baths, and help provide any therapy needed.
 When you tally the costs involved, home health care usually is the most cost-effective plan.
 Senior patients often save up to 70% when being cared for at home, rather than the hospital.
 This statistic, and others like it, have created the huge flood of home health care nurses that we are seeing today.
 Since no one enjoys being in the hospital for any length of time, home health care workers can be a life-saver so the patient can recover at home.